Christmas Travel Guide

 You have a slightly better shot at a last-minute deal

 The reason for the increase in last-minute deals is complicated, but at the most basic level it comes down to supply and demand.
-Throughout the pandemic, whenever travel interest has started to show signs of rebounding, airlines have been aggressive about getting ahead of it, adding more and larger planes on routes they expect to have the biggest surges in demand.
-This increases both competition and supply on these routes.
+Throughout the pandemic, when travel interest started to show signs of rebounding, airlines got aggressive, adding more and larger planes on routes they expected to have the biggest surges in demand.
+This increased both competition and supply on these routes.

 At the same time, more and more people are traveling now than in recent years, and that's likely to be the case throughout the holiday season.
 Whereas in the past few years there has been a persistent gap between the abundant supply of available seats and the not-quite-back-where-it-was demand, that gap is closing.
 Luckily, it hasn't closed completely.
-Airlines are still in the throes of adding planes and routes to their lineup, which also means they are subsequently slashing last-minute fares in an attempt to entice folks who have tended to pull the trigger later and with more hesitance to fill those planes.
+Airlines are still keen to fill up their planes, which also means they are subsequently slashing last-minute fares in an attempt to entice folks who have tended to pull the trigger later and with more hesitance.

 Eventually supply and demand will even out, but for now, this is great news for travelers.